 Wix.
-Each editable element in the control panel contains a small interrogative sign icon – just click on it to learn more about the object you’re about to edit.
+Each editable element in the control panel contains a small interrogative sign icon – just click it to learn more about the object you’re about to edit.
 Wix also offers an extensive help center with videos, how-to articles and forum.
 Many questions have already been asked and answered there.

 Squarespace vs Wix.
 Both website builders offer enough help resources, yet Squarespace seems to be closer to its audience, apparently because they don’t have free users and thus their user base is smaller.

 #5 Pricing Policy

 Wix.
 Wix has a free version, and four paid packages: Connect domain ($5.95/mo), Combo ($10.95/mo), Unlimited ($15.95/mo), and eCommerce ($19.90/mo).
 These are discounted to $4.08, $8.25, $12.42, and $16.17 respectively, if you go with a yearly plan.